rustinphares/pdf2htmlEXwiki/FAQ.md

 ## I got incorrect text after copy & paste

  - try run with --tounicode 1
+ - Make sure you CAN copy & paste with a PDF viewer

 ## Generated text are too small to read